 - Market Volatility provides a graph of the S&P 500 1-Month Rate of Change, The CBOE Volatility Index (VIX), and the CBOE S&P 500 Options Put/Call Ratio over the last 30 days.

-- Futures shows the 1-Day, 5-Day, 30-Day, 6-Month, and 1-Year price and percentage change of various futures including the E-Mini S&P 500, the E-Mini NASDAQ, Crude Oil, Gold, the 10-Year Treasury Note, and the Euro FX.
+- Futures shows the 1-Day, 5-Day, 30-Day, 6-Month, and 1-Year price and percentage change of various futures including the E-Mini S&P 500, the E-Mini NASDAQ, Crude Oil, Gold, and the 10-Year Treasury Note.